Accounting Modes

 Affiliate Link | $0 | $30 | - |

-- Jan 1 and 2 received no revenue credit, with 0.0 MER -- it's easy to assume these days had poor performance
+- Jan 1 and 2 received no revenue credit, with 0.0 MER, so it's easy to assume these days had poor performance

-- Jan 3 received all the credit, with 3.0 MER -- it's easy to assume this day had great performance
+- Jan 3 received all the credit, with 3.0 MER, so it's easy to assume this day had great performance

-This concept is magnified if your brand has a longer purchase conversion cycle.
+This potential misleading effect is magnified if your brand has a longer purchase conversion cycle.

 Suppose you're selling a higher AOV product and it takes roughly 30 days for a customer to convert.
-Let's say you're looking at this week's ad performance on Cash Snapshot.
-This could be a result of marketing efforts from up to 30 days ago.
+Today's ad performance on Cash Snapshot mode could be a result of marketing efforts from up to 30 days ago.

-Pro Tip: Most Ad Managers report their numbers using the Cash Snapshot.
+Pro Tip: Most Ad Managers report their numbers using the Cash Snapshot mode.

 Revenue and transactional credit is divided between Jan 1, 2, 3 and assigned to the touchpoints that resulted to the site visits.